 Sequoia's David Cahn is backing Flapping Airplanes, a research lab founded by Ben and Asher Spector, ages 25 and 26, alongside Thiel Fellow and ex-Neuralink engineer Aidan Smith.
-The thesis is direct: data, not compute, is now the binding constraint on AI progress.
-Today's models are data-inefficient, a point Dwarkesh Patel has pressed in recent interviews with Andrej Karpathy and Richard Sutton.
-Flapping Airplanes is built around solving that specific problem, drawing on biological models of intelligence as its design principle.
+The thesis is direct: data, not compute, is the bottleneck to the next phase of AI scaling.
+The internet has been exhausted as a training source, and today's models are data-inefficient by any biological standard.
+Cahn cites Dwarkesh Patel's recent interviews with Andrej Karpathy and Richard Sutton as the clearest public articulation of this problem.

 [READ ORIGINAL →]